-This statement will accompany the resume and provide potential supervisors and lay ministry / support teams an idea of who the person is behind your resume data, what you hope to experience in your field placement, and what you think you might do after you receive your Master’s Degree.
-Please address the following three areas using the questions as a guide.
+This statement will accompany the resume and provide potential supervisors and lay ministry support teams an idea of who the person is behind your resume data, what you hope to experience in your field placement, and what you think you might do after you receive your Master’s Degree.
+In a one-page single-spaced document, please address the following three areas using the questions as a guide.

 Who you are……